tokio-rs/website/content/tokio/tutorial/spawning.md

 We are going to shift gears and start working on the Redis server.

-First, move the client set / get code from the previous section to an example file.
+First, move the client `SET`/`GET` code from the previous section to an example file.
 This way, we can run it against our server.

 ```bash